pauba96/qbpy/readme.md

 Work in progress!
 This is a initial Python implementation of the Quanta Burst Photography (QBP) algorithm, which can be found here:
 Limitations:
 - Not yet tested: Regular multichannel images (RGB)
-- No support for superresolution and some other QBP-Features
+- No support for superresolution, dcr correction and some other QBP-Features

 ## Goal: Full implementation and Torch integration
 ...